mikkotikkanen/cfn-deploy/README.md

 # cfn-deploy

+Simple utility for CloudFormatoin deployments

 # Motivation
-- serverless seems overkill just for CloudFormatoin deployments
+- serverless framework seems like overkill just for CloudFormatoin deployments
-- modules like aws-cfm-utils do weird stuff like ASG toggling
+- Modules like aws-cfm-utils do weird stuff like ASG toggling which is not kosher
-- `aws-cli cloudformation deploy` doesn't allow passing parameter files
+- `aws-cli cloudformation deploy` doesn't allow passing CloudFormatoin parameter files
-- Other options have no proper no programmatic use
+- Need for programmatic use in other modules
+- Need for usage in `package.json` scripts

 # Usage